Develop a well-rounded set of knowledge and skills to prepare for your future as an educator with our bachelor’s in elementary education program.

 In this course, teacher candidates explore strategies for integrating technology across content areas in order to plan units and lessons that support developmental and curricular goals for elementary students.
 Candidates create learning experiences that promote student motivation and engagement; support exploration, problem solving, and critical thinking; provide opportunities for collaborative and self-directed learning; and foster content area literacy.
 Candidates explore a wide variety of technology resources, infusing them in instructional planning to help students learn content and become proficient in the use of technology.
 Candidates examine effective teaching practices, including formative/authentic assessments and scaffolding techniques to support diverse learners.
 This course requires a 15-hour field experience at a school approved by Walden University.
 EDUC 3054)

-In this course, education professionals explore 21st-century methods for teaching and learning K-6 mathematics.
-Problem solving and communication skills are the core for teaching numbers and operations, algebra, data analysis, probability, measurement, geometry, and the use of manipulatives across math strands.
-Candidates learn instructional and assessment strategies to develop children' conceptual understanding of mathematics.
-Themes threaded throughout the course incorporate technology integration, real-world applications, integrating math with other subjects, and meeting the needs of diverse learners.
-This course requires a 15-hour field experience at a school approved by Walden University.
+This coherent and rigorous approach to teaching and learning K–6 mathematics focuses on conceptual understanding, procedural skills, and application of mathematical knowledge.
+Coursework also focuses on helping teacher candidates promote problem-solving and communication skills as the core for teaching numbers and operations, algebra, data analysis, probability, measurement, geometry, and the use of manipulatives across math strands.
+Themes threaded throughout the course include technology, real-world applications, integrating math with other content areas, and building on the strengths and overcoming the challenges of diverse learners.
+This course includes 15 hours of field experience.
 EDUC 3054.)

 In this course, education professionals explore teaching and learning in science, based on the latest research on the most effective methods for teaching appropriate science curriculum from Kindergarten through grade 6.
 Candidates focus on ways to use developmentally appropriate strategies to promote modes of inquiry and analytical skills in science education.
 They also explore instructional and assessment strategies to develop children's conceptual understanding of science, particularly relating to the standards for physical, life, and earth and space sciences.
 Candidates examine and apply integration of science with reading, math, social studies, and technology.
 Candidates consider their own science content knowledge and explore local professional development opportunities.
 This course requires a 15-hour field experience at a school approved by Walden University.
 EDUC 3054 and Lab Science requirement.)